Need Help? Give us a call.

-You can search for your entity’s standing status through the ND Business Records Search.
-If it does not say you are “Active&Good Standing” in the database, it’s likely you will need to file an annual report, for which they provide a link.
+You can search for your entity’s standing status through the North Dakota Business Records Search.
+If it does not say you are “active & good standing” in the database, it’s likely you will need to file an annual report, for which they provide a link.

 Certificates can be obtained upon request with payment of $5 (check, money order, or credit card) through various outlets:

-Good standing status can be searched on the OK Secretary of State website by searching for your entity name.
+Good standing status can be searched on the Oklahoma Secretary of State website by searching for your entity name.
 From there, you can pay the $20 fee to obtain an official certificate.

-Good Standing statuses are perpetual in the state of Pennsylvania, so as long as you are listed as “Active” in the state’s business database, you’re in good standing.
+As long as you are listed as “active” in Pennsylvania’s business database, you’re in good standing.
 To obtain an official certificate, call the Department of State’s office at 717-787-1057.

 Businesses can be searched through the Rhode Island Corporate Database—if your business is not listed as “inactive” in your search, you are in good standing.
 Once you find your business in the database, click on the link to “Request of a Certificate” if needed.